Introduction

 Subnet nodes classified as Registered are not included in the consensus and do not have to be in the subnet yet.

-Depending on the subnet's requirements, the registration classification acts as an interim period to handle the subnet's computing requirements, such as loading a large model, before having to activate itself on-chain.
+Depending on the subnet's requirements, the registration classification acts as an interim period to handle the subnet's computing requirements, such as loading a large model, tasks, etc., before the node activates themselves on-chain (nodes should only activate once adopted into the subnet).

 Permissions: